 - Set your camera to Aperture priority (the "A" setting) so that only shutter speed will vary between the exposures. - Set a low ISO such as ISO 100, or lower if available. - Turn off the flash.
-The flash may try to balance the exposure of all the images, when the goal instead is a range of exposures. - Use a tripod whenever possible.
-Even though Photomatix Pro offers automatic alignment of hand-held photos, using a tripod is almost always better.
+The flash may try to balance the exposure of all the images, when the goal instead is a range of exposures. - A tripod is typically recommended, but is not required, as Photomatix Pro includes options to automatically align hand-held bracketed sets.

 DSLR cameras and some compact digital cameras offer Automatic Exposure Bracketing (AEB).
-This enables you to automatically take three or more exposures in a row; one at the proper exposure, one or more underexposed, and one or more overexposed.
+This enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.
 Follow these steps if your camera offers AEB mode:

 - Select the Continuous shooting mode on the camera's drive setting.
-Consult your camera manual for model-specific instructions for using this setting. - Set the camera to Auto Exposure Bracketing (AEB) - If possible, use the camera's self-timer setting, a cable release or a wireless shutter release to minimize camera shake. - Set the exposure increment to +/- 2 for optimal exposure range.
+Consult your camera manual for model-specific instructions for using this setting. - Set the camera to Auto Exposure Bracketing (AEB). - If possible, use the camera's self-timer setting, a cable release or a wireless shutter release to minimize camera shake. - Set the exposure increment to +/- 2 for optimal exposure range.
 If your camera does not offer +/- 2 exposure increments, select the maximum possible.
 Consult the camera manual for model-specific instructions for choosing this setting.